hmodk/Mashurah/README.md

-Mashura is a legal counsel chatbot.
+Mashura is a legal counseling chatbot.